SoftFever/OrcaSlicer/README.markdown

     perl Build.PL

 This will install any required dependency.
+If you want the GUI, you should also install Wx using the following command (as root):

+    cpan Wx

 If you want to install slic3r.pl in your system path, type this as root:

     ./Build install